tancheng/mlir-cgra/README.md

 # baseline
 cd experiments/demo/baseline

-# all the scripts assume you have clang-12 and opt-12 installed
+# all the scripts assume you have clang-12 and opt-12 installed and
+# both the mlir-opt and soda-opt are added into $PATH
 sh script.sh
 ./simulate